Adroiti/docs-for-code-review-tools/tfsec/aws-cloudfront-use-secure-tls-policy.md

-Pattern: CloudFront distribution uses outdated SSL/TLS protocols
+Pattern: Use of insecure TLS/SSL policy for AWS CloudFront

 Issue: -